jovertical/laravel-react-admin/readme.md

 ### Add a virtual host

 A `webserver.conf.example` file is included to to help you configuring a _virtual host_ according to your host setup.
-It is better to just rename it to `webserver.conf` to avoid the file being included in your version control system. **Nginx** will automatically pick up every changes to this configuration file because it is bind-mounted into its container.
+It is better to just rename it to `webserver.conf` to avoid the file being included in your version control system. **Nginx** will automatically pick up every changes to this configuration file because it is _bind-mounted_ into its container.

+### You are good to go

+You can now run the _image_ using the `docker-compose up` and optionally pass the `--build` flag if you intend to build the image.
+The app can be visited here `http:your_custom_host_address`.

+### Installing PHP & NPM dependencies

+Due to the fact that all files inside this app is _bind-mounted_ into the container, **docker** will just use the existing directories, in our concern the `vendor` and `node_modules`.
+Here is an example of running a composer install command: `docker container exec -it lra-php composer install --no-interaction --no-plugins --no-scripts`.

+### Running Artisan Commands

+You can run any artisan commands directly into the `lra-php` container.
+Here is an example of a migration command: `docker container exec -it lra-php php artisan migrate:fresh --seed`.